New Zealand Rare Breeds Website: www.rarebreeds.co.nz – Information

 New Zealand has no native wild land mammals but with the advent of European settlement a steady stream of animals was introduced, starting with Cook's visits in the 1770s and continuing until this day.
 Many were deliberately released into the wild, but a number of species of domestic livestock also escaped into the more inaccessible country, particularly in the earlier days of farming when good fencing was not widespread.

-Eventually groups of feral cattle, sheep, goats and horses became established in various areas – as well as pigs, which were often deliberately liberated.
+Eventually groups of cattle, sheep, goats and horses that escaped from controlled farming became established in various areas – as did pigs, which were often deliberately liberated.
 Many of these wild populations were found not only on mainland New Zealand but also on the offshore and Subantarctic islands, often descendants of livestock deliberately introduced as a food supply for shipwrecked sailors.

 Stewart Island ram